Also known as: Adrenal medullary imaging, Meta-iodobenzylguanidine scintiscan, Pheochromocytoma - MIBG, Neuroblastoma - MIBG or Carcinoid MIBG

 What Abnormal Results Mean

 There is some exposure to radiation from the radioisotope.
-The radiation from this radioisotope is fairly high compared to most others, so you may need to take some extra steps for a few days after the test.
-Your health care provider will tell you what actions to take.
+The radiation from this radioisotope is higher than from many others.
+You may need to take extra precautions for a few days after the test.
+Your provider will tell you what actions to take.

-Before or during the test, you may be given an iodine solution to help keep your thyroid gland from absorbing too much iodine.
+Before or during the test, you may be given an iodine solution.
+This will keep your thyroid gland from absorbing too much iodine.
+Usually people take potassium iodide for 1 day prior and 6 days after.
+This blocks the thyroid from taking up the MIBG.

-This test should NOT be done on pregnant women because of the danger to the unborn baby from radiation.
+This test should NOT be done on pregnant women.
+The radiation can pose danger to the unborn baby.

 - Review date: